Todt zur Maleri:

 If we compare with the mural in Kleinbasel (picture to the left), the mother is alone with "her" Death, while the child is in separate picture.
 In Kleinbasel Death doesn't fondle the mother, as he does in Großbasel (picture above).

 This is probably just a banal, careless error.
-In the same way that the copperplates in the 1621-edition are presented all jumbled up.
-Mother and child are a part of the dance of death itself, and they appear in both Kleinbasel and Heidelberg.
-In contrast, the painter is standing outside the scenery, looking back at his creation, while Death points to the left at the painter's wife and child: »Even if you have portrayed me terribly, you will soon have the same shape - with child and wife«.
+Mother and child are a part of the dance of death itself, and they appear in Heidelberg's block book and other versions of the high German dance of death.
+In contrast, the painter is a later addition.
+He is standing outside the scenery, looking back at his creation, while Death points to the left towards the painter's wife and child: »Even if you have portrayed me terribly, you will soon have the same shape - with child and wife«.

-Concerning the picture's position and the picture's longevity, see the page about Adam & Eve in Paradise.
+Concerning the picture's position and longevity, see the page about Adam & Eve in Paradise.

 Footnotes: (1) (2)